cjeong1021/Mern-project-backend/proposal/proposal.md

 # MVP

+Our MVP will focus on functionality and styling.
+We want our MVP to follow a simple blog post that has CRUD Functionality on the different backend models with no user authentication yet.
+This means users can login, make posts that has post information, their name and pictures, and allow them to comment and like different posts.
+Because there is no user authentication, users will be able to edit or delete ANY post from ANY user, but we are planning on making that a stretch goal for our project after MVP is achieved.

 # Stretch Goals

 Once we're done with the user stories, we aim to build user authentication and authorization so users can interect with eachother.